etnami/ames-house-price-regression/README.md

 | 4 | KitchenAbvGr | -$66,219 |
 | 5 | BedroomAbvGr | -$64,547 |

-**Systematic bias:** both models systematically underpredict (negative mean signed difference), but the Tree is worse: -$2,881.34 vs. -$2,387.33 for Linear Regression.
-This matches the Tree's structural limitation, predictions are capped at the mean of the highest leaf node, so it can't extrapolate to the most expensive properties the way OLS can.
+**Bias:** both models have a negative mean signed difference on the test set (Tree -$2,881.34, Linear Regression -$2,387.33).
+My write-up treats the Tree's underprediction as systematic: its predictions are capped at the mean of its highest leaf, which shows as banding at the top of the predicted-vs-actual plot, whereas OLS can extrapolate beyond the training range.

-**Tuning the tree mattered:** minimum node size was tuned via cross-validation across three candidates:
+**Tuning gave a small improvement:** minimum node size was tuned via 5-fold cross-validation on the training set across three candidates:

 | Min node size | CV Adj.
 R² | CV RMSE | CV MAE |
 |---|---|---|---|